Examples

 When to Use a Skills-Based Resume

-• You have no formal work experience
+• You have no formal work experience in the field you’re applying for

-• You’re making a big career change
+• You’re making a significant career change

-• You have employment gaps
+• You have employment gaps and an inconsistent work history lacking progression

 • Your previous job titles don’t add up